zainafzal88/blog/_posts/2020-05-21-hosting-at-home.md

 To test from the public internet, disconnect from your home WIFI and enter the `[hostname].[domainName]` in the URL and you should see the `index.html` you uploaded to Pi.

-If it didn’t work, feel free to contact me from my [website](https://roarcoder.dev) .
+If it didn’t work, or you have question feel free to contact me via [LinkedIn](www.linkedin.com/in/zainafzal88) .
 I’ll be happy to help :)